Nikon EDG 8x42 review

 are superb and the result is class leading flare suppression.
 Baffles seem really tight and optimal.

-This is one thing that sets this glass apart from the rest, beats all the competitors I tested and tackles a core problem of binocular optics.
+This is one thing that sets this glass apart from the rest, beats most the competitors I tested and tackles a core problem of binocular optics.
 The Nikon is still not flare free, but manages to preserve the integrity of the image in difficult backlight situations much better than the rest.
 Even on a dull day the Zeiss HT - which I considered to be state-of-the-art flare suppressed - often shows slight peripheral flares that brighten up the edge of the image circle.
 The Nikon is visibly better, it´s such a quiet image, also thanks to a superb flat field.
 Panning from a low sun sideways the HT will show some crescent flares, the Nikon practically non.
 And in any critical situation I tested so far, the Nikon beat the Zeiss SF, too.

 Distortion and field curvature